 Biologists conduct research to learn more about living organisms and ecosystems, manage natural resources, and develop new practices and products in such diverse fields as environmental conservation, medicine, pharmacology, forestry, forensics, nanotechnology, biosynthesis and pest control. (alis)

-There are many different specializations within biology and types of biologists.
-In addition to the resources below, view the links to the right to locate specific occupational profiles and information.
+There are many different biology specializations and types of biologists.
+In addition to the resources below, view the links to the right to locate more specialized resources.

 U of M Academic Calendar